 The GPA is indicative of the overall quality of a student's performance.
 It is used by academic institutions and prospective employers as a means of describing academic achievement.
 Three factors are used in computing the GPA: credit hours, point value, and letter grade earned.
-Letters such as A, B, B+, and C have point values; if a student is enrolled in five courses carrying 4, 4, 6, 3, and 5 credits and earns grades of B+, C-, A, D, and C respectively, their GPA for the semester is calculated in the following manner: Multiplying the number of credits times the point value, then dividing the sum of the grade points (57.0 in the example) by the sum of the credits (22).
+Letters have point values; if a student is enrolled in 5 courses carrying 4, 4, 6, 3, and 5 credits and earns grades of B+, C-, A, D, and C respectively, their GPA for the semester is calculated in the following manner: Multiplying the number of credits times the point value, then dividing the sum of the grade points (57.0 in the example) by the sum of the credits (22).
 Their GPA is 2.59.
-The cumulative GPA for all semesters in which the student has been enrolled at NHTI may be calculated in the same manner by using total credits and total grade points.
+The cumulative GPA for all semesters in which the student has been enrolled at NHTI may be calculated in the same manner by using total credits and total points.